JiaZhuComputing/JiaZhuComputing.github.io/_pages/cart.md

 title: "Research Cart"
 author_profile: true
 ---
-Imagine my research journey as a trip through a vast, intellectual marketplace full of theories and methods that could shape my work in computing and engineering education.
-Just like in a store, I pick up items along the way—some catching my eye instantly, others requiring more thought.
-This ***research cart*** I carry functions like a *shopping cart*, where I gather theories and methods that intrigue me, even if I’m not ready to "purchase" them for my current project.

-Each theory or method added to this cart represents a piece of knowledge that I’ve come across on my path as a researcher.
-While I might not need it today, I know its value could become clear down the road.
-And that’s the beauty of this process: as I evolve in my research, I can always circle back to these stored items, diving deeper and determining if they fit into my future work.

-This collection is more than just a list - it’s a personal resource curated over time, where every item holds potential for future exploration and discovery.
+Imagine my research journey as a trip through a vast, intellectual marketplace.
+I collect theories and methods in my ***research cart***—much like adding items to a *shopping cart*.
+Each theory or method added to this cart represents a piece of knowledge that may or may not fit into my current project, but I know its value could become clear down the road.
+It is a growing collection of knowledge in computing & engineering education, filled with ideas that I can circle back to as I evolve as a researcher.
+It is a personal resource curated over time where each item holds the potential to shape future projects.

 Theories
 ===